Sothirich/data_science_cyber-data-set/Documents/Selected_Features.md

 # Selected Features
-Some of the most relevant features for network intrusion detection are:
+Some of the most **relevant AND recommended** features for network intrusion detection are:

 | Feature | Description |
 | --- | --- |